 - Are they compensated for recommending certain products (and if not, how do they select the investments and products they recommend?)

-- Or are you charged by the hour?
+- Are you charged by the hour?
 And what is their duty to you — will they be acting as a fiduciary?

-- Also ask questions about your specific situation.
-If you are a divorced woman in your 40s, does the advisor have other clients in the same boat?
+- Also, ask questions about your specific situation.
+If you’re a divorced woman in your 40s, does the advisor have other clients in the same boat?
 If you’re a small business owner, do they have experience with that specialization?
-If you’re just starting out in your career, have they worked with millennials or Gen Z-ers in the past?
+If you’re just starting out in your career, have they worked with millennials or Gen Zers in the past?

-Whether it be a look at their credentials, or a detailed explanation of their pay structure, don’t be afraid to ask what you need.
-After all, your life savings could depend on it.
+Whether it be a look at their credentials or a detailed explanation of their pay structure, don’t be afraid to ask for what you need.
+After all, your life savings might depend on it.